 It is important that you make the right choices for you and your future.
 You must be prepared to ask for help and advice when making decisions.
 This booklet is designed to give you information on all the subject choices.
-Also each subject has prepared an information video that will be available on the school website.
+You will also be able to talk to your teachers about your choices at Parents Evening on Thursday 22nd February and the Subject Leaders for all Open Choices at Choices Evening on Thursday 29th February.
+For subjects that have not be studied in years 7-9 there will be information assemblies the week commencing 26th February: